18 Must-Visit Museums in Yorkshire

 National Science and Media Museum

-Located in Bradford city centre, the National Science and Media Museum explores the impact of image and sound technologies on our modern lives.
+Situated in the heart of Bradford city centre, the National Science and Media Museum delves into the profound impact of image and sound technologies on our everyday lives.
+Spanning an impressive eight floors of galleries, this museum also boasts the UK’s first IMAX cinema, making it a must-visit destination for families and tech enthusiasts alike.

-Here, you’ll find over 3 million items related to the science and culture of image and sound as well as the world’s earliest known surviving photo negative, the earliest television footage and the camera that made the first moving pictures in Britain.
+Home to an astonishing collection of over 3 million items related to the science and culture of image and sound, the museum features remarkable artefacts such as the world’s earliest known surviving photo negative, the first television footage, and the iconic camera that produced Britain’s initial moving pictures.

 Visit their website to find out more.